LochanMelam/amfoss-tasks/README.md

 ---------------------------------------------------------------------------------------------------------------------------------
 **task_1**(staring am-foss repositories)

-this task was an absolute cake wake just finshed it by following the steps given
+this task was an absolute cake walk just finshed it by following the steps given

 ---------------------------------------------------------------------------------------------------------------------------------
 **task_2**(problem solving)